syntropy-cc/syntropy-cooperative-grid/rules/documentation.rules.md

 - [ ] DEV speaks to developers
 - [ ] API speaks to integrators
 - [ ] TEST speaks to QA/DevOps
+- [ ] LEARN speaks to learners and educators

 ### Completeness Check
 - [ ] DOC has working quick start
 - [ ] DEV has architecture diagrams
 - [ ] API has examples for all endpoints
 - [ ] TEST has OS-specific instructions
+- [ ] LEARN has complete learning journey

 ---

-## Meta: About This Ruleset
+## Meta: About This Ruleset v2.0

-**Version**: 1.0.0
+**Version**: 2.0.0
-**Purpose**: Ensure consistent, high-quality documentation across all components **Optimization**: Designed for LLM processing and generation **Agnostic**: Works with any programming language or framework **Location**: This ruleset should be referenced by LLMs when generating component documentation
+**Purpose**: Ensure consistent, high-quality, educational documentation across all components **Optimization**: Designed for LLM processing and generation **Agnostic**: Works with any programming language or framework **Educational**: Emphasizes learning theory and knowledge transfer **Location**: This ruleset should be referenced by LLMs when generating component documentation

+### Version 2.0 Changes
+1. Added comprehensive LEARN.md specification
+2. Emphasized theoretical foundations and pedagogy
+3. Included learning science principles
+4. Added educational assessment frameworks
+5. Integrated metacognitive elements
+6. Connected to CS academic literature

 ### When to Update This Ruleset
 - New documentation needs discovered through usage
-- New sections required by multiple components
+- New pedagogical approaches identified
-- Clarity improvements based on confusion
-- Additional LLM optimization techniques discovered
+- LLM processing improvements discovered
+- Feedback from learners and educators
+- New theoretical frameworks emerge
+- Better assessment methods developed

 ### Ruleset Principles
 1. **Clarity** over brevity